 Knight Foundation and the National Endowment for the Arts are launching an eight-city competition seeking new models for local arts journalism in the digital age.
 Details will be announced by Knight and NEA July 6.

-The Knight Arts program is now seeking grant opportunities in San Jose and Silicon Valley that can create transformational and sustainable change through artistic excellence and collective cultural experiences.
-If you’re interested in learning more about working with Knight in the arts, please contact Program Director Judith Kleinberg.
+The Knight Arts program is now seeking grant opportunities in San Jose that can create transformational and sustainable change through artistic excellence and collective cultural experiences.
+If you’re interested in learning more about working with Knight in the arts, please contact San Jose Program Director Daniel Harris.